 Another intriguing aspect is how things worked with those embankments surrounding the Celtic fields.
 These banks are many centuries old.
 Development of the banks might have been as follows.
 At first, the fields were fenced with wattle work to protect crops against grazing by domestic and wild animals alike.
 Maybe also to mark the property.
 Then, over time, refuse from the land was thrown along the fences, together with compost admixtures (of imported, non-local soil, dung, charcoal, and sherds) carted from the farmsteads.
 Every season, the bank sediment, the Celtic terra preta, was used as fertilizer and for the protection of the soil against the rain.
 A net sediment preservation must have caused the banks to slowly grow over the centuries (Arnoldussen, 2017).

-When you go to the Wadden Sea island Texel, and specifically to the area south of the village Den Burg (called het Oude Land 'the old land'), you may be under the impression that there are still Celtic fields.
+When you go to the Wadden Sea island of Texel in the province of Noord Holland, and specifically to the area south of the village of Den Burg (called het Oude Land 'the old land'), you may be under the impression that there are still Celtic fields.
 It is a maze of fields embanked with earthworks.
 However, these earthworks, locally known as tuunwallen 'garden walls', are only four to five centuries old.
 They are about one to one-and-a-half meters high and made of sods.
 The function of tuunwallen was to keep cattle from wandering around.

 Heathen encampments